CodeCrafter40/Real-Time-Chat-Mobile-App-main/README.md

   - Secure sign-in using Firebase authentication.

 - **Image Sharing:**
-  - Send and receive images with a Snapchat-style UI.
+  - Send and receive images with a whatsapp-style UI.
   - Images stored locally in SQLite, not cluttering the device gallery.

 - **Contact Integration:**